Your Backlog Can Be Shared Working Memory For Humans And AI

 The workflow captured acceptance criteria, success metrics, demo notes, design notes, implementation planning, and open assumptions directly in the story folder.

-The important part was that the story became resumable.
+The important part wasn't that the team produced more artifacts, it was that the story became resumable.

 Why This Matters More With AI